 We were in our early 20s when we first started thinking about foster caring and had our first placement aged 22.
 We’re now 25 and 26 and have fostered two children and provided short stays (respite care) for three.

 Being younger means we have the energy to do activities together with our foster children, especially teenagers.
 If they want to go paddle-boarding or mountain biking, we’re doing it too!
 We’re very proactive and love being outdoors, which is great for the children and for us too.

-We love creating new experiences for the children to enjoy, to see them grow in confidence and come out of their shell – which is good for them but to us too, as we enjoy seeing them benefiting from the new experiences!
-We also think that being younger and having a different outlook on life is a real benefit for these children – though we might not get as much respect from the teenagers we look after!
+We love creating new experiences for the children to enjoy, to see them grow in confidence and come out of their shell which is good for them but for us too, as we enjoy seeing them benefiting from the new experiences!
+We also think that being younger and having a different outlook on life is a real benefit for these children, though we might not get as much respect from the teenagers we look after!

 Becoming a foster carer is different to having your own children.
 There’s a lot of meetings, training sessions and networks, but it’s also good because of these things too.
 We have a really great support network of family and friends, both our own and through the Mockingbird Family Model, and you’ve always got someone to lean on if you’ve had a challenging day.
 We’d say if you’re thinking about it, just dive straight in.

 Think about when you’ve worked with children and young people before, and the positive and challenging times you’ve experienced.
 This will not only help when you speak to someone about why you want to foster – particularly if you don’t have as much experience like us – but it will also remind you that fostering is like anything in life; you have highs and lows.
 But, the highs far outweigh the lows.